 3.8 Is industry accreditation required for this program (e.g. nursing)?
 If so, identify the accrediting body.
 Please also list if the college has chosen to voluntarily seek accreditation (e.g. automotive technology, NATEF).
 No. 3.9 Are industry-recognized credentials offered?
 If so, please list.
-N/A 3.10 Is this an apprenticeship program?
+CIS 115 - CIW Internet Business Foundations CIS 118 - CIW Site Development CIS 140 - CIW Network Technology Associate, CompTIA Net+ 3.10 Is this an apprenticeship program?
 If so, please elaborate.
 No. 3.11 If applicable, please list the licensure examination pass rate.
 N/A 3.12 What current articulation or cooperative agreements/initiatives are in place for this program?
-Five of the required courses have IAI articulation numbers (CIS 123 = IAI BUS 902, CIS 150 = IAI CS 911, CIS 250 = IAI CS 912, CIS 160 = IAI CS 911, CIS 260 = IAI CS 912).
+Three of the required courses have IAI articulation numbers (CIS 123 = IAI BUS 902, CIS 160 = IAI CS 911, CIS 260 = IAI CS 912).
 3.13 Have partnerships been formed since the last review that may increase the quality of the program and its courses?
 If so, with whom?
 No. 3.14 What is the faculty to student ratio for courses in this program?
 Please provide a range and average.
 Approximately 72-75% of all course sections offered are taught by full-time faculty.
 The average class size across the program has been stable at around 11 students, however the range of actual class sizes for non-individualized/independent offerings was from 6 to 24 students.
 3.15 What professional development or training is offered to adjunct and full time faculty that may increase the quality of this program?
 Kishwaukee College offers some in-house free training for topics such as using instructional technology and using the learning management system.
 The school offers a tuition waiver for employees.
 The full-time faculty contract also includes some reimbursement for outside courses, training, and workshops.
 3.16 What is the status of the current technology and equipment used for this program?
-The hardware and software are current enough to fit our needs and is updated on a rotating schedule.
-We have what we need at this time.
+The hardware is current enough to fit our needs and is updated on a rotating schedule.
+Most of the software is up-to-date.
+The only exception is in one low enrollment course (CIS 122) where the software we would prefer is cost-prohibitive.
 3.17 What assessment methods are used to ensure student success?
 Primarily assignments (some written, most practical application), labs, exams, and quizzes.
 3.18 How satisfied are students with their preparation for employment?
 83.3% of students responded that they were satisfied or very satisfied with their preparation for work.
 3.19 How is student satisfaction information collected?
 Graduation information was obtained via a graduate survey.
 Ongoing student opinion is gathered via course and instructor evaluations for select courses/instructors, and by periodic Noel-Levitz surveys school-wide.